dataplat/mastodon/README.md

 # Importing your CSV files

 There are a number of ways to import these lists to your Mastodon follow list.
+Here are two.

 ## Using the web interface